 You’re scheduled to have nasal surgery.
 The type of nasal surgery you’re having is called septoplasty.
 Read on to learn more about what to expect during this surgery.During surgery, the surgeon may remove cartilage and bone to reshape the deviated septum.
 After surgery, there is more breathing space.
 Enough cartilage and bone remain to give the nose support.

 This surgery repairs a blockage inside the nose caused by a deviated septum.
 With a deviated septum, there is a problem with the wall that divides the nose into two chambers.
 A deviated septum may block air coming through one or both nostrils.
 This makes it harder for you to breathe through your nose.
-During septoplasty, incisions are made inside the nose.
-Then cartilage and sometimes bone from the septum are trimmed, reshaped, moved, or removed.
+During septoplasty, the surgeon makes incisions inside the nose.
+Then the surgeon trims, reshapes, moves, or removes cartilage and sometimes bone from the septum.

 As with any surgery, nasal surgery has some risks.
 These include a slight risk of bleeding and infection.
 Your doctor will discuss any other risks and complications with you.